 No, Windows 10 wasn’t even considered to become my daily use environment.
-Let’s be honest with ourselves, real web development on Windows is more novelty than reality.
+Let’s be honest, real web development on Windows is more novelty than reality.
 Unless you are embracing the .NET technology stack running under IIS you are met with work around after work around just to accomplish simple daily tasks as a web developer.

 In May of 2008 Windows Vista drove me to buy a Mac.
 Now, 10 years later, Apple has driven me to Linux.

 Prior to my move to Linux my Macbook Pro was my primary daily machine.
 So, what drove me into the arms of Linux?
 The lure of open source software?
 The idea of a more transparent operating system?

 Nope… The primary reason is I grew tired of the Macbook Pro throttling the CPU to control the internal temperature simply because Apple dislikes properly using fans to keep the system cool because… gasp… fans make noise.
 For many Apple users this is not a big deal.
 For the Apple fanboy types it’s probably even a feature.
 But for me, trying to meet development deadlines, it grew increasingly frustrating.

 Some other reasons include the failed internal WiFi which has been repaired twice.
 When it failed for the third time, I simply bought a USB WiFi dongle and turned off the internal Macbook Pro WiFi.
 I solved the lack of a wired Ethernet port with a USB dongle soon after purchasing the Macbook Pro in December 2015.
 Yeah I know, according to Apple no one uses wired Ethernet connections in laptops any more.
 Software developers do… system administrators do… those who make a living dealing with large data sets do.